Introducing content items

 The content item name can be changed even when the item's published.
-If unsure, contact your project admin if it's save to change it.
+If unsure, contact your project admin if it's safe to change it.

 You can delete content items individually while you are in the process of editing a content item, or you can delete content items in bulk from the content list.
 If a content item has variants created for multiple languages, you can only delete the variant for one given language at a time and the item will return to a Not translated status.

 To delete a specific content item from your project, open the item for editing and click More actions > Delete.

 Deleted content items can be immediately restored by clicking the Undo button.
 Content items that have been deleted for a longer period of time cannot be restored.

 To delete more content items from your project:

 - In Content & Assets, select content items using the checkboxes next to their names.

 The selected content items are now deleted.

 There might be times when you only want to have your content published for a limited time only.
 You might be running a campaign or launching a time-limited offer on some of your products.
 In such cases, setting an expiry date would be the right choice.
 To do that, schedule the content items to get automatically unpublished and archived at the right time.

 Now that you have the basics of content creation down, you can move onto the next topics that go deeper into the things mentioned in this tutorial.